cometbft/qa-infra/README.md

     ```

 ### Execute the load test
-If you are using `script/runtests.py`, run it again, without the `-s` flag and skip to session (#stop-the-network-and-retrieve-data) once the test is completed.
+If you are using `script/runtests.py`, run it now.

     ```bash
     python3 runtests.py -l log.log -o flood_options.json